 - Verification of the state chart: are the only legal call sequences exactly those documented in the dynamic model?
-Illegal calls have to be intercepted using exceptions/ errors!
+Illegal calls have to be intercepted using exceptions/errors!
 For that it is often useful to dynamically check the precondition. - Testing is done using conventional methods.

+Model-Driven Engineering
-Model-Driven Engineering Modern programming environments automatically create code templates from a model: 1.
-You design a system with all its classes and attributes.
-2. The programming environment creates the corresponding code templates.

-implementations in the method bodies.
+Modern programming environments automatically create code templates from a model:

+- You design a system with all its classes and attributes. - 2.
+The programming environment creates the corresponding code templates. - Now you "only" have to add implementations in the method bodies.